Find a Lender-Approved Local Conveyancer in Church Stretton

 • Receiving and transferring funds to relevant parties

-• Dealing with the registration formalities for the change in ownership and the home loan (where appropriate) at the HMLR.
+• Dealing with the registration formalities for the buyer and the home loan (if applicable) at the HM Land Registry.

 Neighboring Locations